 (Formerly AMES 142-Flight Mechanics) The dynamics of vehicles in space or air are derived for analysis of the stability properties of spacecraft and aircraft.
-The the ory of flight, lift, drag, dutch roll and phugoid modes of aircraft are discussed.
+The theory of flight, lift, drag, dutch roll and phugoid modes of aircraft are discussed.
 Optimal state space control theory for the design of analog and digital controllers (autopilots).
-Prerequisites: admission to the engineering major and grades of C- or better in MAE 104 and MAE 141A or ECE 171A.
+Prerequisites: admission to the engineering major and grades of C- or better in MAE 104 and MAE 141A or MAE 143B or ECE 171A.